If you want to become an astronaut, there are lots of ways to do it now.

 Becoming an astronaut requires resources and determination.
 Many people apply for professional astronaut jobs several times before being accepted.
 If you can't get to space through that pathway, however, you may be able to save up for space tourism.

-This article focuses on the selection process for NASA, which applies to American citizens.
-While many of the qualifications can be generalized to astronaut programs in other countries, it's important to note that each space agency has its own selection process.
+This article focuses on the selection process for NASA, which applies to U.S. citizens.
+While many of the qualifications can be generalized to astronaut programs in other countries, each space agency has its own selection process.